carahubbell/ExploratoryDataAnalysis2/README.md

 > skewness(data2008$Emissions)
 [1] 159.9864
 ```
-where `data1999`, etc. represents all data in the NEI file from the year 1999.
-We also see that:
+where `data1999`, etc. represents all data in the NEI file from the year 1999, etc. We also see that:

 ```R
 > summary(data1999$Emissions)